innoq/code-your-model-example/README.md

 This is an example project for the [code-your-model](https://github.com/innoq/code-your-model) library.

-The sample meta model is located under `src/main/groovy`
+The meta model is located under `src/main/groovy`

-The sample model files are located under `src/model/groovy`
+The model files are located under `src/model/groovy`

 ## usage